 Regulator of mining activities

-In France, cryptocurrencies and mining activities are regulated by the Autorité des Marchés Financiers (Autorité des Marchés Financiers, AMF) in conjunction with the French Prudential Supervision and Resolution Authority (Autorité de Contrôle Prudentiel et de Résolution, ACPR).
-These bodies enforce rules and regulations governing financial stability, investor protection and the prevention of money laundering and terrorist financing.
+Digital currencies and mining in France are regulated by the Autorité des Marchés Financiers, AMF in cooperation with the French Prudential Supervision and Resolution Authority, the Autorité de Contrôle Prudentiel et de Résolution, ACPR.
+These authorities apply legislation and rules on financial stability, investor protection, anti-money laundering, and financing of terrorism.

 Licensing of mining

-It is important to note that the legislation and regulatory environment regarding cryptocurrencies and mining is subject to change.
-Therefore, persons interested in cryptocurrency mining in France are advised to follow updates from the AMF and ACPR, as well as changes in tax legislation relating to cryptocurrencies.
+Worth noting, however, is that the legal and regulatory framework with respect to cryptocurrencies and mining will change.
+As such, anyone interested in cryptocurrency mining in France should consult updates from the AMF and ACPR, and changed tax laws concerning cryptocurrencies.

 Crypto mining in Germany